OzanYasin/git-and-github-bootcamp/README.md

 Blog Post About That:
 https://medium.com/@corrodedlotus/which-tense-should-be-used-on-a-git-commit-message-121cb641134b

+> First line of the commit should be the summary of the commit message (if there is more on detail about the commit).

+`git log --oneline` shows the commit logs with only first line.

 **!
 You do NOT have to follow this pattern**

 Though the Git docs suggest using present-tense imperative messages, many developers prefer to use past-tense messages.
 All that matters is consistency, especially when working on a team with many people making commits